10-year-old boy seriously wounded in Pasadena shooting

 PASADENA, Calif.
 (KABC) -- A 10-year-old boy who was playing in front of his Pasadena home was seriously wounded in a shooting where he was not the intended target, police say.

-The shooting happened around 3 p.m. near Garfield Avenue and Parke Street.
+The shooting happened around 3 p.m.
+Sunday near Garfield Avenue and Parke Street, just a block from the Villa Park Community Center.

+A suspect exited a vehicle and fired shots toward the area where the child was playing, Pasadena police said.

-Pasadena police say the boy was playing in front of his house when several shots rang out.
-The boy was hit by gunfire more than once and sustained life-threatening injuries, police say.
+The boy was hit by gunfire more than once and sustained life-threatening injuries, authorities say.

 One witness said she heard as many as 20 shots.